Huy-8bit/project_1/README.md

 ## `requirements`
-python 3.9 - mongodb local
+python 3.9 - docker - docker-compose
-redis server

 ## `How to run`